Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-Oh, man.
-Maybe.
-I'm not sure.
-It's got the it's the Russell Crowe one.
-And he's like, in the, he's a professor.
+Oh, maybe.
+I’m not sure.
+It’s the Russell Crowe one—he’s a professor.

 00:01:42:11 - 00:02:04:23